ChronoBro/ddasSort/README.md

 With the latest version, **sort5**, one can use a [TOML](https://github.com/toml-lang/toml) configuration file to point to the data and setup all of the detector objects.
 This is parsed using [cpptoml](https://github.com/skystrife/cpptoml).
 Sample configuration and calibration files are provided.

+Until I find a better way to sprinkle in histograms, one needs to declare histogram names in *include/histo.h* and then instatiate them in *src/histo.cpp*.